MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-decode-measured-boot-logs.md

 ## Use PCPTool to decode Measured Boot logs

 PCPTool is part of the [TPM Platform Crypto-Provider Toolkit](https://www.microsoft.com/download/details.aspx?id=52487).
-The tool decodes a Measured Boot log file into an XML file.
+The tool decodes a Measured Boot log file and converts it into an XML file.

 To download and install PCPTool, go to the Toolkit page, select **Download**, and follow the instructions.